Warning. Cloning this item will not retain its parent-child relationship.

 Visitors were charged threepence for admission (including parking and hot water) and negotiated lower train fares for those who came by rail at the weekends.
 Picnics were major social events in the early 20th century, and large groups, both local and from Wellington – including the harbour board, waterside workers and transport workers – held their picnics in the park.

 Davis later offered the park to the town board for £1300, but ratepayers refused to approve the deal.
-He then leased it to the council with right of purchase for 10 years, and the council bought it for £6000.
+He then leased it to the council with right of purchase for 10 years, and the Council eventually bought it outright for £6000 in 1939.

 A cricket ground was established early, while a pavilion was being sought in October 1949.